 • I will not allow the price I have paid for a security to influence my future investment decisions—except for tax considerations regarding capital gains and losses.

-• I will appreciate the simplicity of the AIS approach; instead of worrying about factors that are not within my control, I will establish my plan and turn my attention to enjoying life.
+• I will appreciate the simplicity of the AIS approach.
+Instead of worrying about factors that are not within my control, I will establish a clear plan and turn my attention to enjoying life.

 To access the full article, please login or subscribe below.